45th Artillery Brigade (Ukraine): Russo-Ukrainian War

 On 14 October 2022, the brigade's forces destroyed a Russian 2S19 Msta-S during the 2022 Kherson counteroffensive.
 On 6 November 2022, its anti-tank forces destroyed a Russian Tigr IFV using Stuhna-P ATGMs.
 On 16 November 2022, the brigade's artillery forces destroyed a Russian GAZ-66.
 On 22 November 2022, a soldier of the brigade (Pavlyuk Andriy Vasilyevich) died while performing a reconnaissance mission, being blown up by a mine.
 The anti-tank platoon commander, Mishchenko Serhiy Alekseevich was killed during an engagement in Kovalivka on 1 December 2022, and was posthumously awarded the Hero of Ukraine.
 On 6 December 2022, on the Day of the Armed Forces of Ukraine, the brigade received the battle flag.
 In December 2022, elements of the brigade were taking part in the Battle of Bakhmut.
 On 7 August 2023, the brigade's forces destroyed one Russian D-30 122 mm howitzer and two Russian 2S1 Gvozdika in a single series of coordinated strikes.
 On 30 August 2023, its forces destroyed a Russian Pantsir-S1.
 On 13 November 2023, an officer of the bridge (Syvenky Taras Bogdanovych) was killed in action.
 In January 2024, the brigade's forces were engaged in Donetsk Oblast.
 On 12 Match 2024, the Hromovyk attack drone unit of the 45th Brigade destroyed two tanks, two APCs, two mortars, two field ammunition depots, four dugouts and three troop concentrations of Russian forces.
 On 7 April 2024, it destroyed a Russian assault group attempting to conduct an offensive during the night.
 The group's IFVs struck landmines and were destroyed and the infantry was destroyed by the artillery strikes conducted by the brigade which also destroyed a Russian ammunition depot.
+In September the Brigade destroyed a Zoopark-1M Radar.
 On 1 October 2024, by decree of President Volodymyr Zelenskyy, the 45th Artillery Brigade was awarded the honorary title "named after General Myron Tarnavskyi".
 On 21 October 2024, its forces destroyed a Russian R-934B Sinitsa electronic warfare system.

+On 12 December 2025 the unit was awarded the Presidential Award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy.